mastercomfig/mastercomfig/docs/customization/modules.md

 Modules are backed with aliases, so you can easily use them in advanced customization and scripting.

-If you want to disable running a module entirely, you can put (for example) `alias textures` in `user/modules.cfg`.
+If you want to disable running a module entirely, you can put (for example) `alias textures` in `overrides/modules.cfg`.
 This will prevent mastercomfig from running texture commands.
 An exception for this rule is the Snapshot Buffer module.
 You will have to use `alias snapshot_buffer;alias net_projectiles;alias net_hitscan;alias net_spy` to fully disable it.

 Since modules aliases act like normal commands, they can also be used in console to easily change game settings.
 So you could enter `textures_high` into console to temporarily set your texture quality to high for that game session.
 You can reset your modules back to what they were on startup by entering `run_modules` into the console.

 #### Module user layer alias

-The modules you choose in `user/modules.cfg` are executed by the `modules_c` alias.
+The modules you choose in `overrides/modules.cfg` are executed by the `modules_c` alias.

 This means that you can change this alias in game, and have multiple versions of your modules for different quality preferences you may have.
-You can apply these new modules using `apply_user`.
+You can apply these new modules using `apply_overrides`.

 ## Networking modules